#1 Student Loan Lawyer

 A student loan lawyer evaluates your federal and private loans and then provides legal advice to help resolve the issue you’re facing.
 They can help you:

-- Qualify for forgiveness.
+Qualify for forgiveness.
 Since President Biden took office, the Department of Education has wiped out nearly $20 billion in student loan debt by improving existing student loan forgiveness programs.
-For example, it erased the debt of thousands of full-time government and nonprofit employees who were locked out of the Public Service Loan Forgiveness program because they had the wrong type of loan.
-The department also recently promised to give millions of borrowers credit towards income-driven repayment plan forgiveness — regardless if they were ever enrolled in an IDR plan.
+For example, it delivered relief to thousands of full-time government and nonprofit employees who had been previously excluded from the Public Service Loan Forgiveness program due to the type of loan they held.
+The department also recently promised to give millions of borrowers credit towards income-driven repayment plan forgiveness, regardless of whether they were ever enrolled in an IDR plan.

-- Lower monthly payments.
-The Education Department offers several student loan repayment plans that help give borrowers affordable monthly payments.
+Lower monthly payments.
+The U.S. Department of Education offers several student loan repayment plans that help give borrowers affordable monthly payments.
 But the eligibility requirements for the plans can be confusing, especially if you’re married, retired, self-employed, or are worried about qualifying for loan forgiveness.

-- Defending a student loan lawsuit.
+Defending a student loan lawsuit.
 Private student loan lenders regularly sue the borrower and cosigner in state court to recover money owed for defaulted student loans.
+Getting legal help may lead to the lawsuit being dismissed or reaching a repayment agreement that lets you pay a lot less than you owe.

 Besides those things, some student loan attorneys can even help you get rid of your loans in bankruptcy by proving undue hardship.
 Read more about bankruptcy and student loans.